 What doescash-only bail mean?

 Now let’s say the judge sets your bail at $1,000 Cash Only.
-It means the judge does not want you going to a bail bondsman.
-And doesn’t want the bondsman to sign a contract for this one.
+It means the judge does not trust you if you used a bail bondsman to set bail, and doesn’t want the bondsman to sign a contract for this one.
 They want you to pay the total amount up-front to the court.
 Usually, this is an effort to make it more difficult for someone to be bailed out.